U.S. Law & Legal Institutions

 This course focuses on the fundamental doctrinal, methodological and structural characteristics of the United States legal system.
 The approach will be comparative in nature and deal with selected topics drawn, inter alia, from constitutional law, the law of torts, contracts, civil procedure, and conflicts of law.
 American legal education, the judicial system, and the legal profession will be discussed as well.
 This course is only open to international LL.M.
 (Insurance and U.S. Legal Studies) and exchange students.

 - Credits (min/max): 2/2

-- Notes: This course is only available to and required of international LL.M. students.
+This course is open only to international LL.M. students.

 - Enrollment status: Open

 - Reserve population/capacity: 0/0